 YouTube - Previously available in the US and Canada only, YouTube launched its film streaming service in the UK this month.
 Running alongside the Google-owned site's video-sharing function, the movie catalogue includes classics such asCasablanca and Reservoir Dogs, as well as far more recent releases.
 Most films cost between £2.49 and £3.49 to rent and YouTube gives you 48 hours to watch them once you've paid.

-Virgin Media - If you're a Virgin Media broadband customer and receive Virgin's digital television, you may be familiar with its TV on-demand service, the Virgin Media Player.
+Virgin Media - If you're a Virgin Media broadband customer and receive Virgin's digital television, you may be familiar with its TV on-demand service, Virgin TV Anywhere.
 The company's movie rental website has a very similar style and layout but is available to anyone with an internet connection, regardless of whether they're a Virgin Media customer.
 New releases usually cost £3.99 to rent, and you can choose to watch online, which requires a minimum broadband speed of 4Mb - use our speed tester to see if you qualify, plus a suitable data allowance to avoid going over your limit.
 Or you can download the movie to watch offline.

 Sky Go - Just like the Virgin Media service, Sky offers its digital satellite customers a place to watch programmes and movies from their TV package online at no extra cost.
 Sky Go allows Sky customers that subscribe to the Sky Movies pack to access four live Sky Movie channels plus over 500 movies on-demand via their PC or Mac at no extra cost.
 Even if you're not a Sky TV customer, you can still take out a monthly subscription with no long-term commitment that will give you access to Sky Movies.

 blinkbox - For anyone interested in indie films or world cinema, blinkbox provides a wide selection of alternative titles to rent or buy.
 It also boasts some of most affordable prices of any website dedicated to watching movies online.
-Recent releases can cost as little as £1.99 and there are also nearly 1,000 titles that can be viewed for free.
+Recent releases are priced at around £3.49 and there are usually plenty of movies with special offers running that reduces the cost.